 The White Sox beat the Cubs, winning the World Series four games to two, behind the pitching of Doc White.
 The South Siders clinched the title by winning the sixth game, 8-3.
-The White Sox wasted no time in putting this one out of reach, jumping out to a 7-1 lead against Cubs ace Three Finger Brown, who was knocked from the box with two outs in the second inning.
+The White Sox wasted no time in putting this one out of reach, jumping out to a 7-1 lead after two innings against Cubs ace Mordecai Brown, who was knocked from the box with two outs in the second inning.
+Jiggs Donohue provided the most potent blow, driving in two runs with a ground-rule double in the bottom of the first, putting the White Sox up for good, 3-1.

-It is the only time in more than a century of baseball that the White Sox and Cubs have ever met in the postseason.
+The 1906 Fall Classic remains the only time in 120 years that the White Sox and Cubs have ever met in the postseason.